tarukumar/model-serving-tests/README.md

 - Make sure you have Poetry installed.
 - Install the project's dependencies with `poetry install`.
 - Configure `pre-commit`
 - When adding a new model. kindly run the test suite using ` poetry run pytest tests/your_tests.py --snapshot-update `.
-With this snapshot will be automatclly created for each condition of routput comparison.
-This needs to be done only during intial development.
+With this snapshot will be automatclly created for each condition of the output comparison.
+This needs to be done only once during intial development.
 - Run all the tests with `poetry run pytest`
 - To run test with specfic runtime image with diffrent accelerator(supported: nvidia,amd,intel) run below command :